Nevşehirli Damat Ibrahim Pasha: Character

-İbrâhim Pasha was a resilient, generous, modest, forward-thinking, supporter of innovation and a man of greatness.
-He is renowned for his scholars, poets, and artisans of his time.
-He protected his relatives so much that he tried to keep those he saw rivals away from the center.
-He was keen on history and fine arts.
-He had also learned from the painter Ömer Efendi.
+İbrâhim Pasha was a supporter of innovation and was keen on history and fine arts.
+He also learned from the works of the painter Ömer Efendi.

 The translations made by Yanyalı Esad Efendi from Aristotle are dedicated to İbrâhim Pasha.
 A thirty-two people delegation consisting of scholars and scribes, which can be considered as the academy of the period, was established in Istanbul in 1725 during the period of his tradition.